 - Licensed or eligible for licensure in Massachusetts on July 1st

 - Residency candidates should complete an electronic residency application using ASHP PhORCAS, which will include:

 - Letter of intent

 - Three (3) letters of recommendation including one from a faculty member and one from an employer

-International applicants must have completed a pharmacy education or international training program from the Massachusetts College of Pharmacy and Health Sciences (MCPHS) University or be part of a MCPHS affiliate agreement, in addition to the above requirements.
+International applicants must have completed a pharmacy education or international training program and be a part of a Massachusetts College of Pharmacy and Health Sciences (MCPHS) affiliate agreement which requires sponsorship from the Saudi Arabia Cultural Mission (SACM), in addition to the above requirements.